Arinerron/discord3301/README.md

 # About
 Automated Discord notifications when cicada3301's websites are updated.

+Uses very little RAM (maybe a megabyte) and is not CPU-intensive.
+Network requests are made as often as configured.

 # How to set up
 1. Clone this repository.
 ```